-The purpose of the process plan is to indicate the various planned activities and strategies on which the Municipality will embark to compose its IDP for the five-year cycle (2017-2022) and the budget for the financial year 2018/19 including the two outer years.
+The purpose of the process plan is to indicate the various planned activities and strategies on which the Municipality will embark to review its 2018/19 IDP 2019/20 financial year as well as for the budget for the financial year 2019/20 which includes the two outer years.
 The process plan enhances integration and alignment between the IDP and the Budget, thereby ensuring the development of an IDP informed budget.
 It fulfils the role of a business plan or an operational framework for the IDP process outlining the manner in which the IDP process was undertaken.
 In addition, it identifies the activities in the process around the key statutory annual operational processes of the budget and IDP compilation, performance management implementation and the adoption of the Municipality's annual report.

 1.10.2.
-The roles and responsibilities in the IDP process
+The roles and responsibilities in the IDP process (amended)